 If you get a chance to review my blog, you’ll see that I’ve written extensively about how to write an outline.
-That’s because I feel it is a vital first step for writing any book.
-Honestly, I can’t take a writing step forward without a good detailed flight plan for my book, because I feel it’s the best way to avoid mid-air collisions.
-And by that I mean, wasting time on a story line that just doesn’t fit into the book.
+That’s because I feel it is a vital first step for writing a book.
+Honestly, I wouldn’t recommend that you take a writing step forward without a good, detailed flight plan for your book.
+It’s the best way to avoid mid-air collisions.
+The last thing you want to do is waste time on a story line that just doesn’t fit into your book.

 Having said that, I know some of you might be groaning at the very thought of sketching the story out before writing.
 Maybe you work best on a free flow basis.
 That’s totally okay.
-We’re all different.
 Do what’s right for you.

 The first draft phase

 Once you have the outline completed, you may find that the book is pretty well written—in your mind.
 Now you need to get words on paper.

 Budding writers will often try to edit as they crank out the first draft.
 I urge you not to do that.
 Please allow yourself to just get the rough draft completed.
 It might not be brilliant.
 That’s OK!
 Fine tuning your manuscript happens during the editing phase.